The June issue of the Limbaugh Letter, the most widely read political newsletter in the country.

 It's totally legal, but that's what happened.

-They saw Romney as the guy, and Romney was the least liked guy in our group by the other guys in the group.
+And Romney was the least liked guy in our group by the other guys in the group.

 Romney was hated and despised because he's rich, because he's good looking, because he has a solid family, because he doesn't drill for beer.

-Uh and plus they didn't like him because he was supposedly running critical ads of them.
+And bust, they didn't like him because he was supposedly running critical ads of them.

-So they they ganged up on Romney.
+So they ganged up on Romney.

-Look at Kathy, I have to run.
+Look at, Kathy, I have to run.

-Um it's great to great to hear from you.
+It's great to hear from you.

 I love your passion.

-I'm gonna a week before the convention, a week before the convention, the August surprise, according to Kathy, and Hillary is the nominee.
+A week before the convention, a week before the convention, the August surprise, according to Kathy, and Hillary is the nominee.

 A lot of people thinking this.